zzvllvzz/binaryWatch/software/README.md

 ### Uploading Firmware

-After the bootloader is burned, use `Sketch > Upload Using Programmer` for all future uploads.
-Do not use the standard Upload button — USB does not work.
+After the bootloader is burned, use `Sketch > Upload Using Programmer` for all future uploads on this revision.
+On a corrected PCB revision with working USB, use the standard `Sketch > Upload` instead.

 ## Firmware